lyudmilpetrov/client-side-free-ai/Notes/git.md

 git pull origin gh-pages

 # Copy the folder from the source branch
-git checkout main -- path/to/folder
+git checkout main -- dist

 # Add and commit the changes
-git add path/to/folder
+git add dist
 git commit -m "Copied folder from main to gh-pages"

 # Push the changes (if needed)